okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/index.md

 ---
-title: Sign users into your SPA using the redirect model
+title: Sign users in to your SPA using the redirect model
-excerpt: Configure your Okta org and your single-page app to use Okta’s redirect sign in.
+excerpt: Configure your Okta org and your single-page app to use Okta’s redirect sign-in flow.
 layout: Guides
 sections:
  - main
 ---